shwetasingole/AI-Recruiter/README.md

 1. Recruiter schedules an interview and shares the link.
 2. Candidate clicks the link and joins the voice-based interview.
-3. AIcuiter asks personalized questions based on the job role.
+3. Recuiter asks personalized questions based on the job role.
 4. Candidate responds in real-time; responses are analyzed and logged.
 5. Recruiter can review feedback post-interview.